 504.4 Exhaust installation.
 Dryer exhaust ducts for clothes dryers shall terminate on the outside of the building and shall be equipped with a backdraft damper.
 Screens shall not be installed at the duct termination.
 Ducts shall not be connected or installed with sheet metal screws or other fasteners that will obstruct the exhaust flow.
 Clothes dryer exhaust ducts shall not be connected to a vent connector, vent or chimney.
-Clothes dryer exhaust ducts shall not extend into or through ducts or plenums.
+Clothes dryer exhaust ducts or plenums.

 504.5 Makeup air.
-Where a closet is designed for the installation of a clothes dryer, an opening having an area of not less than 100 square inches (645 mm2) for makeup air shall be provided in the closet enclosure, or makeup air shall be provided by other approved means.
+Installations exhausting more than 200 cfm $(0.09 \text{ m}^3/\text{s})$ shall be provided with makeup air.
+Where a closet is designed for the installation of a clothes dryer, an opening having an area of not less than 100 square inches $(0.0645 \text{ m}^2)$ shall be provided in the closet enclosure.